What Does Resentment Mean For Your Relationship? Therapy And Mental Health Tips

 Passive-aggressive behaviors

 Because of the lack of communication and empathy caused by feelings of resentment, couples may resort to passive-aggressive behaviors.
-The feelings you have inside may have been suppressed so long that you aren’t comfortable expressing them outright anymore.
+The feelings you have inside may have been suppressed for so long that you aren’t comfortable expressing them outright anymore.
 So, instead, you may display your resentment in other ways.
 You may make cutting remarks, freeze your partner out, or try to make them feel guilty about the way they are acting.
 There are many ways to exhibit passive-aggressive behaviors, and none of them are likely to help solve a case of resentment.

 Resentment can weaken relationships over time, It often happens when one partner feels overlooked or overwhelmed, which can stem from issues like unequal responsibilities, poor communication, or unmet expectations.
 If not addressed, these feelings can create emotional distance, lead to arguments, or even cause the relationship to fall apart.